Burnley, Victoria: Demographics

 In the 2016 census, there were 769 people in Burnley.
 74.8% of people were born in Australia and 83.6% of people spoke only English at home.
 The most common responses for religion were No Religion 50.2% and Catholic 18.0%.

 Transport

 Burnley is serviced by train, with the Burnley railway station located near the corner of Swan Street and Burnley Street and parallel with Madden Grove.
 Friday 19 December 2008 saw the station re-opened as a Premium station, staffed first train to last.

-Burnley is also serviced by the tram route 70, along Swan Street.
+Burnley is also serviced by the tram route 70 along Swan Street, and Kinetic Melbourne bus route 603 to Brighton Beach.

-Burnley gives its name to the CityLink Burnley Tunnel, which has an outbound exit in Burnley, leading to Barkly Avenue and Burnley Street.
-The final section of Citylink was opened in December 2000.
+Burnley gives its name to the Burnley Tunnel, which has an outbound exit in Burnley, leading to Barkly Avenue and Burnley Street.
+The final section of CityLink was opened in December 2000.

 There is also an inbound/outbound entry from the Monash Freeway, at Yarra Bend Boulevard and another inbound entry at the Barkly Avenue, Gibdon Street and Twickenham Grove intersection.